aklivity/zilla/README.md

 Yes, Zilla has been built with the highest performance and security considerations in mind, and the Zilla engine has been deployed inside enterprise production environments.
 If you are looking to deploy Zilla for a mission-critical use case and need enterprise support, please [contact us](https://www.aklivity.io/contact).

 ### Does Zilla only work with Apache Kafka?

 Currently, yes, although nothing about Zilla is Kafka-specific — Kafka is just another protocol in Zilla's transformation pipeline.
 Besides expanding on the list of supported protocols and mappings, we are in the process of adding more traditional proxying capabilities, such as rate-limiting and security enforcement, for existing Async and OpenAPI endpoints.
 See the [Zilla Roadmap][zilla-roadmap] for more details.

 ### Another REST-Kafka Proxy?
 How is this one different?

 Take a look at our [blog post](https://www.aklivity.io/post/bring-your-own-rest-apis-for-apache-kafka), where we go into detail about how Zilla is different **TL;DR** Zilla supports creating application-style REST APIs on top of Kafka, as opposed to providing just a system-level HTTP API.
 Most notably, this unlocks correlated request-response over Kafka topics.

 ### What does Zilla's performance look like?

 Please see the note above [on performance](#performance).

 ### What's on the roadmap for Zilla?

 Please review the [Zilla Roadamp][zilla-roadmap].
 If you have a request or feedback, we would love to hear it!
-Get in touch through any of the [channels](#support).
+Get in touch through our community [channels](#support).

 ## <a name="community"> 🌱 Community

 Looking to contribute to Zilla?
 Check out the [Contributing to Zilla](./.github/CONTRIBUTING.md) guide.
 ✨We value all contributions, whether it is source code, documentation, bug reports, feature requests or feedback!